-A targeted rate to fund projects in the Kokatahi community.
+A targeted rate to fund projects in the Kokatahi community, applied as follows:

-- 1. A Kokatahi Community Uniform Charge. - 2.
+- 1. A Kokatahi Community targeted rate set on a uniform basis on each property in the Kokatahi/Kowhitirangi area which has a general rate uniform annual general charge. - 2.
 A Kokatahi Community Rate per dollar on the land value of each rateable property.

-The uniform charge will be charged on each property in the Kokatahi/Kowhitirangi area which has a general rate uniform annual charge.
 The rate will be charged on the rateable land value of each property in the Kokatahi/Kowhitirangi area from Geologist Creek in the north to Hokitika Gorge in the south and the Kaniere/Kowhitirangi Road from Nesses Creek onward.